besn0847/jxtadoop-app/README.md

 # A distibuted filesytem based on Hadoop & Jxta
-This is a follow-up to this [post]() published about 2 years ago.
+This is a follow-up to this [post](http://besn0847.blogspot.com/2013/12/data-replication-in-multi-cloud.html) published about 2 years ago.
 There was no real explanation on how to quickly set-up Jxtadoop in a multi-network environment.

-Since then Docker has been significantly enhanced with networking and ability to create app based on Docker Compose.
+Since then, Docker has been significantly enhanced with networking and ability to create app based on Docker Compose.
 This is post is simply a guide on how to deploy and use Jxtadoop.

 ## Pre-requisites
 You need to make you use at least the following :
 * Docker Engine v1.10.2+
 * Docker Compose v1.6.2+

-All the test i did with lowaer versions, especially for Docker Compose failed, mainly because this requires the latest capabilites to build networks in the composer.
+All the test i did with lower versions, especially for Docker Compose failed, mainly because this requires the latest capabilites to build networks in the composer.

 ## Quickstart
 Simply clone and start Docker Compose.
 First, clone the repository: